sanger-tol/ascc/paper/paper.md

 The ASCC (Assembly Screen for Cobionts and Contaminants) pipeline is designed to runrun multiple decontamination tools and then merge their results.
 One of the main outputs of the pipeline is a CSV (comma-separated values) file where the rows correspond to sequences in the assembly and the columns contain the classification results from the constituent tools.
 Most of the existing software tools for identifying sequences in assemblies or reads are focused on prokaryotic species only.
 These include CheckM (Parks et al. 2015), Anvi’o (Eren et al. 2021), CLARK (Ounit et al. 2015), and GUNC (Orakov et al. 2021).
 Bacterial metagenomics tools are often designed for short-read data.
 ASCC differs from bacterial metagenomics tools, as its main use cases involve long-read assemblies of eukaryotic target species that may or may not contain bacterial sequences.
 Some existing tools are meant for decontaminating genome assemblies but appear to be no longer maintained.
 An established and maintained tool used for identifying sequences in genome assemblies is BlobToolKit (Challis et al. 2020).
 One part of BlobToolKit is the BlobToolKit Pipeline (Diaz et al. 2023), which uses BUSCO (Simão et al. 2015), Diamond (Buchfink, Reuter, and Drost 2021) and BLAST (Sayers et al. 2022) to identify the taxonomic origin of sequences.
 Another part of the BlobToolKit ecosystem is the web app BlobToolKit Viewer, which uses the JSON output from the BlobToolKit Pipeline's to produce an interactive visualisation.
 ASCC expands upon the BlobToolKit Pipeline by offering additional modules and therefore additional annotations to the output.
 All individual components of the ASCC pipeline are optional when setting up a run.
 This allows for highly customised runs according to the assembly complexity and end-user needs, e.g. enabling lightweight runs where speed is essential.
 ASCC was developed using Nextflow (Di Tommaso et al. 2017) and follows the nf-core (Ewels et al. 2020) standards.
 This ensures adherence to pipeline development best practices and enables running the pipeline on a variety of compute platforms.
-While nf-core has existing pipelines for identifying species in reads (nf-core/mag (Krakau et al. 2022), nf-core/taxprofiler (Stamouli et al. 2023) and nf-core/detaxizer (Seidel et al. 2024)), there is currently no official nf-core pipeline for the decontamination of assemblies.
-The Nextflow decontamination pipeline CLEAN (https://github.com/rki-mf1/clean) (Lataretu et al. 2023) only uses read mapping for identification of contaminants.
+While nf-core has existing pipelines for identifying species in reads (nf-core/mag (Krakau et al. 2022), nf-core/taxprofiler (Yates et al. 2023) and nf-core/detaxizer (Seidel et al. 2024)), there is currently no official nf-core pipeline for the decontamination of assemblies.
+The Nextflow decontamination pipeline CLEAN (Lataretu et al. 2023) only uses read mapping for identification of contaminants.
 Some existing tools are meant for decontaminating genome assemblies but appear to be no longer maintained.
 An established and maintained tool used for identifying sequences in genome assemblies is BlobToolKit (Challis et al. 2020).
-One part of BlobToolKit is the BlobToolKit Pipeline (Diaz et al. 2023), which uses BUSCO (Simão et al. 2015), Diamond (Buchfink, Reuter, and Drost 2021) and BLAST (Sayers et al. 2022) to identify the taxonomic origin of sequences.
+One part of BlobToolKit is the BlobToolKit Pipeline (Sims et al. 2025), which uses BUSCO (Simão et al. 2015), Diamond (Buchfink, Reuter, and Drost 2021) and BLAST (Sayers et al. 2022) to identify the taxonomic origin of sequences.
 Another part of the BlobToolKit ecosystem is the web app BlobToolKit Viewer, which uses the JSON output from the BlobToolKit Pipeline's to produce an interactive visualisation.
 ASCC expands upon the BlobToolKit Pipeline by offering additional modules and therefore additional annotations to the output.
-All individual components of the ASCC pipeline are optional when setting up a run.
-This allows for highly customised runs according to the assembly complexity and end-user needs, e.g. enabling lightweight runs where speed is essential.
-ASCC was developed using Nextflow (Di Tommaso et al. 2017) and follows the nf-core (Ewels et al. 2020) standards.
-This ensures adherence to pipeline development best practices and enables running the pipeline on a variety of compute platforms.
-While nf-core has existing pipelines for identifying species in reads (nf-core/mag (Krakau et al. 2022), nf-core/taxprofiler (Stamouli et al. 2023) and nf-core/detaxizer (Seidel et al. 2024)), there is currently no official nf-core pipeline for the decontamination of assemblies.
-The Nextflow decontamination pipeline CLEAN (https://github.com/rki-mf1/clean) (Lataretu et al. 2023) only uses read mapping for identification of contaminants.

 ASCC is currently used in the Tree of Life programme at the Wellcome Sanger Institute for decontamination of all produced assemblies, ranging from those assuming a single target species, to those generated from cobiont systems.